gloriatao/SVT-SDE/README.md

 SVT-SDE: Spatiotemporal Vision Transformers-based Selfsupervised Depth Estimation in Stereoscopic Surgical Videos

-This is a reference implementation of our paper on IEEE Transactions on Medical Robotics and Bionics
+This is a reference implementation of our paper recently published on IEEE Transactions on Medical Robotics and Bionics

 Rong Tao, Baoru Huang, Xiaoyang Zou, Guoyan Zheng* <br/>